igorbdamata/Avoid/README.md

 <br>

 <h3 align="left">Tools used to develop the game</h3>
 <h4>	This game was made using Javascript and the <a href="https://p5js.org/">p5.js</a> library.
-I've decided to use Javascript for learning purposes, and the p5.js because i thought (and think) that this is a pretty easy and usefull tool, making the development faster and more fun.</h4>
+I've decided to use Javascript for learning purposes, and the p5.js because i thought (and think) that this is a pretty easy and useful tool, making the development faster and more fun.</h4>

 <br>